 Know the signs of an emergency by identifying these symptoms:

 - Shallow breathing

 - Heart palpitations

 People who have been struggling with substance use disorder for a long time will likely benefit from our inpatient program, where they will live at the facility for several weeks.
-Those who opt for inpatient care typically require a more comprehensive medical program that could include medication-assisted treatment and diligent monitoring in addition to a full schedule of group and one-on-one therapies.
+Those who opt for inpatient care generally require a more comprehensive medical program that could include medication-assisted treatment and diligent monitoring in addition to a full schedule of group and one-on-one therapies.
 Inpatient treatment is helpful for people whose environments are not conducive to staying clean.

 People who complete inpatient rehab often transition into one of our sober living facilities.
-Being surrounded by people who are also in recovery is a great way to build a support system as you are all facing similar challenges.
+Being surrounded by people in recovery is a great way to build a support system as you are all facing similar challenges.
 Sober living can also help people rebuild their confidence in their ability to live sober lives.

-No matter which model you choose, Granite Recovery Center has a dedicated health team that will take you through each step while providing the best support for you to reach your health goals.
+No matter which model you choose, Granite Recovery Center has a dedicated health team that will take you through each step while providing the best support to reach your health goals.
 Once you have completed your program, we have a variety of aftercare options that will continue to guide you on your path to living your best life.